MarcosAugusto47/hotel-book-cancelation/README.md

 }
 ```

 The final model is a neural network with two hidden layers and the output is computed via a sigmoid function.
 The data was standard scaled and the new sample to predict will be scaled also.
-Some data treatment and features importances analysis can be found at the ml-dev/notebook.ipynb
+Some data treatment and features importances analysis can be found at ml-dev/notebook.ipynb.

+The application uses Docker and can be runned via the command (the image is published in my Docker Hub account):
+`docker run -p5000:5000 marcosaugusto47/hotel-book-app`